Newsletter: How can marketers use AI effectively to create better content?

 2. Use LLMs to integrate SEO keywords into your content

-We use Clearscope to add important keywords to our content: both for new articles and for optimising existing ones.
+We use Clearscope to add important keywords to our content: both for new articles and for optimizing existing ones.

 I’ve found that asking our custom GPT for suggestions on where to add these can be a time-saver.